just-jeb/angular-builders/README.md

  - All the `@angular-devkit/build-angular:browser` options
  - `customWebpackConfig`: configuration object with the following properties:
     - `path`: path to the extra webpack configuration, defaults to `webpack.config.js`
-    - `mergeStrategies`: webpack config merge strategy, strategies can be `append | prepend | replace` per webpack config entry.
-Defaults to append
+    - `mergeStrategies`: webpack config merge strategies, can be `append | prepend | replace` per webpack config entry.
+Defaults to `append`.
-      - `append`: appends the given field configuration (in custom webpack config) to the existing Angular CLI webpack configuration
+      - `append`: appends the given entry configuration (in custom webpack config) to the existing Angular CLI webpack configuration.
-      - `prepend`: prepends the given field configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
-The custom loaders config will be added to the _beginning_ of the existing loaders array
+      - `prepend`: prepends the given entry configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
+The custom loaders config will be added to the _beginning_ of the existing loaders array.
-      - `replace`: replaces the configuration entirely.
-The custom webpack config will replace the Angular CLI webpack config See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info
+      - `replace`: replaces the given entry configuration entirely.
+The custom webpack config will replace the Angular CLI webpack config (for this particular entry).
+      See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info.
     - `replaceDuplicatePlugins`: Defaults to `false`.
-If true, the plugins in your custom webpack config will replace the corresponding plugins in default Angular CLI webpack configuration
+If true, the plugins in custom webpack config will replace the corresponding plugins in default Angular CLI webpack configuration.

 `angular.json` Example:
 ```